Garrattfan's Modelrailroading Pages

 Finish date: Feb 22, 2006

-The original locomotive body as I received it from my friend.
+The original locomotive body as I received

-He had removed all the paint
+it from my friend.
+He had removed all the paint |

-Take a look at the remarkable detail of this die cast body.
-It was almost too beautiful to paint!
+Take a look at the remarkable detail of this die

-Then I picked up the airbrush and did the base coat.
+Then I picked up the airbrush and did the base

+coat.
 I used Floquil primer.

-I was really happy with it
+I was really happy with it |

 A close up.
-The primer makes a crisp relief on the body revealing every single unevenness
+The primer makes a crisp relief on the body revealing every single unevenness | |

 After a few days, allowing the base coat to dry, I set off to apply the first layer of blue.
 Finding the right color proved to be very difficult.
 Officially the E41 was fitted with RAL5011, Dark Sea Blue or Stahl Blau.
 In tables I found on the internet this should correspond with Revell 350, Tamiya XF17 or ModelMaster 1717.
 Choice enough, one should think.
-Well neither even approached the kind of blue the original color Märklin used.
+Well neither even approached the kind of blue the original color Märklin used. | |

-The body after the first paint job
+The body after the first paint job | |

+Then disaster struck.
+The Revell 350 paint just wouldn't settle straight.
+Instead of a nice smooth surface it had a grainy one.
+From a distance it looked okay, but taking a close look revealed this awkward grain effect.
 I decided to leave it and concentrate on the roof.
 Finding the right metal like gray as Märklin did, once again proved difficult.
 I bought several metallic, aluminum, iron, etc from Revell and ModelMaster and painted several test strips.

-At last I more or less desperately chose one metal paint, taped the body and sprayed the roof.
+At last I more or less desperately chose one metal

+paint, taped the body and sprayed the roof. |

 I flung the body in a glass of thinner and left it there to rot for days.
 I removed the remains of the paint with a hard brush and started all over again.

+I reconsidered the blue paint.
+First a had to find color that wouldn't give that grainy effect.
+Second I had to find the right color, since all the Dark Sea Blue versions gave a more dark grayish green effect rather than a blue one.
 After long thought I decided to mix the paint myself.
 I bought a second body on a fair and bought the color nearest to the Märklin color.
 I bought a basic blue from ModelMaster that came close enough, 1772E "Blue Angel", and added quite some black, 1597E semi gloss black, until I had a color that though not completely yet closely matched the original.
+I also kept searching for a suited metal color and although it was on the shiny side I also found one, Humbrol 27001, metal aluminum. |

-After the second attempt the body appeared in the beautiful dark blue that I achieved and which didn't differ much from the original paint.
-The aluminum. was too shiny but it was much better than the previous attempt.
+dark blue that I achieved and which didn't differ much from the original paint.

 On this photo all the painting had been done.
-The conduits on the roof and the numbers on the side were done by hand with a very tiny brush.
-I used Revell SM331 for the red color of the conduits.
-The finish was not applied yet.
+The conduits on the roof and the

 Then as a last and finishing touch I sprayed the whole body with a semi gloss finish from Kleinspoor.
 This was a kind of gamble because it reputedly dissolves the softer paints like those from Humbrol.
 This could potentially destroy all the work in the finishing stage.
 So getting the first layer to dry fast was an absolute necessity

 After drying there was a bit of a surprise for me: the shiny roof had dimmed quite a lot incidentally coming very, very close to the original color.
 I didn't count on this and it was simple luck that helped me.
-It is also a warning for future projects: you don't have the color right until you have applied the finish coat!!
+It is also a warning for future projects: you don't have the color right until you have applied the finish coat!! |

 Finally two official portraits of the finished body